lloeki/matterfront/README.md

 This project contains a [Vagrant](https://vagrantup.com) environment, consisting of a locally hostable mattermost instance you can use for testing.
 Alternatively, you can use your own production mattermost server.

-### Use your production Mattermost Instance
+### Use your production Mattermost instance

-1. after following the Configuration steps above, run `npm start` from within your matterfront directory
+After following the configuration steps above, run `npm start` from within your matterfront directory

-### Vagrant Method
+### Vagrant method

 1. Set up your `config.json` using `"url":"http://192.168.33.33"`
 2. run `vagrant up` from within your local copy of this repo
-2. run `npm start`
+3. run `npm start`

 ## Building your own app